-David Deveau, Senior Lecturer, Retired in Music.
+David Deveau served with distinction on the MTA fulltime teaching staff from 1988 to 2020 first as Lecturer, then as Senior Lecturer, teaching hundreds of piano and chamber music students during his tenure.
+Although he retired from fulltime teaching in 2020, He continues his affiliation with MTA now as Affiliated Artist, teaching in the Emerson Harris Scholarship Program.
 2014 Recipient of the SHASS Levitan Award for Excellence in Teaching.
 M.M in piano, The Juilliard School.
 Acclaimed NYC debut at Alice Tully Hall, Lincoln Center, 1982 as the recipient of a coveted Solo Recitalist Grant from the National Endowment for the Arts.
 For the past four decades, Deveau has performed extensively on four contintents.
 He has appeared as guest soloist with the Boston, San Francisco, Pittsburgh, Houston and St. Louis Symphony Orchestras, the Minnesota Orchestra, the Miami, Pacific and Portland Symphonies, and abroad with l’Orchestre du Capitole de Toulouse, France and the Qingdao Symphony in China.
 Among the many conductors with whom Deveau has collaborated are Bernard Haitink, Herbert Blomstedt, John Williams, Keith Lockhart Jose Serebrier and Joseph Silverstein.
 He has also appeared as soloist with composer-conductors Gunther Schuller, Oliver Knussen and John Harbison.